 This insecticide attacks the nervous system of the beetle and larvae, killing them quickly.
 Applied to the surface of the wood with a brush or a spray gun, the chemical seeps into around 5 mm deep, effectively targeting larvae and adult beetles which come into contact with it.

 The best way to combat Deathwatch infestations with permethrin is to inject a gel solution into the timber.
-Although it’s possible to do this by injecting the gel into existing exit holes, drilling new holes often yield better results.
+Although it’s possible to do this by injecting the gel into existing exit holes, drilling new holes often yields better results.

-There’s no doubt that permethrin is a very efficient insecticide which kills all crawling insects.
+There’s no doubt that permethrin is a very efficient insecticide that kills all crawling insects.
 However, the downside of this efficiency is that it’s highly toxic.
 If you choose this method, you should wear a mask, eye goggles and gloves during the application process and vacate the area for a couple of hours afterwards.

 Boron is a chemical found in many insecticides.
 Once ingested, it acts as a ‘stomach poison’, rapidly killing any insects which consume it.
 However, unlike permethrin, Boron has a much lower toxicity level, which makes it a safer treatment option for households with children or pets.

-Boron is available as a pre-mixed gel, liquid or a powder formula which must be mixed with water.
+Boron is available as a pre-mixed gel, liquid or powder formula which must be mixed with water.
 It can be applied to affected wood with a spray gun, an applicator gun or a brush.
 Surface treatments are effective for Common Furniture Beetles, but Deathwatch Beetles will require a gel solution to be injected into the wood.

 Professional Woodworm Treatments

 Fogging involves the release of an insecticidal fog beneath floorboards to target woodworm which has penetrated this area.
-Usually, this type of treatment doesn’t require much downtime and you should be able to re-enter the room after a couple of hours.
+Usually, this type of treatment doesn’t require much downtime, and you should be able to re-enter the room after a couple of hours.

 On the other hand, fumigation requires the extensive use of chemicals to permeate all areas of the property.
-Whilst very effective, this method often uses toxic gases and you will have to vacate your home for a few days afterwards.
+Whilst very effective, this method often uses toxic gases, and you will have to vacate your home for a few days afterwards.

 Check out this video to learn more about the fumigation process.

-DIY Treatment Costs
+DIY Woodworm Treatment

 Home-based DIY permethrin and boron treatments such as sprays, gels and liquids can be easily purchased from hardware stores or online.
 Prices range from £7 – £35.